 Thin materials require more teeth.
 Try to keep 2 teeth engaged in the cut at all times.

 Carbide or HSS Slitting Saw?

 Rigidity is always a problem for any tool, so prefer carbide blades if you can afford them.
 They will stand up better to cnc speeds.

 Slitting saws have small teeth and not a lot of area, so they’re very sensitive to heat.
 It’s easy to run one at what may seem a sane Feed and Speed and have heat gradually build up until the tool is ruined.
 Be sure to use proper feeds and speeds such as those generated by our G-Wizard Calculator when using slitting saws!

 CNC Speeds are often higher than manual machining, so be extra careful with cnc applications.
 Use coolant to further minimize heat.

 How Many Passes and What Cut Depth?

 As mentioned above, RobbJack suggests limiting cuts to 4x saw thickness.
-With that said, many have run production jobs that cut much deeper.
-Everything had better be working exactly right for that to turn out well, however.
+With that said, many have run production jobs that use deep cuts.
+Everything had better be working exactly right for deep cuts to turn out well, however.

 Coolant for Slitting Saws